labyrinthinesecurity/silhouette/README.md

 Create a blob container named with this UUID.

+### Collect and cache ground source from Azure Log Analytics

 Then, run collect_groundsource.py to populate the build_groundsource table.
 It will also cache the logs in the blob container to save time for later.

 Warning: due to Azure throttling, this step takes a long time.
 Typically 4 to 20 hours in a typical production environment whith thousands of SPNs.

-## step 1B: prepare RUN
+## Step 2: Machine learning

-Now that the build process is over, you may set run_goldensource and run_groundsource to the build_goldensource and build_groundsource tables, respectively.
+Now that the collect process, you may set run_goldensource and run_groundsource to the build_goldensource and build_groundsource tables, respectively.

 You should then set your build_goldensource and build_groundsource variables to othertables, to avoid accidental overwritting of the run tables if you run collect.py once again!

-## step 2: machine learning
+### Run k-means

 Run clusterize.py to group SPNs into similarity clusters.
 This should take less than a minute.

 The script generates a CSV file to be consumed by minimize.py in step 3.

-## step 3: calculate and visualize current and desired silhouettes
+## Step 3: Calculate and visualize current and desired silhouettes

 Run minimize.py